Sir Hector Mackenzie, 4th Baronet

-Sir Hector Mackenzie, 4th Baronet of Gairloch (1758-26 April 1826) was a Scottish landowner and baronet.
+Sir Hector Mackenzie, 4th Baronet of Gairloch (September 1758-26 April 1826) was a Scottish landowner and baronet.
 He succeeded his father Sir Alexander on 13 April 1770.
 He held the office of Lord-Lieutenant of Ross-shire.

 The Mackenzies of Gairloch were clan leaders in the traditional sense and were known for their attachment to their tenants.
-During the Highland Clearances of the 19th century, Sir Hector Mackenzie and his sons Sir Francis and Dr John Mackenzie refused to evict a single tenant, despite the estate running at a loss.
+During the Highland Clearances of the 19th century, Sir Hector Mackenzie and his sons Sir Francis and Dr. John Mackenzie refused to evict a single tenant, despite the estate running at a loss.
 As a result, evicted Highlanders from other communities came to live in the area and has caused Gairloch to maintain a thriving community to the present day.

 Family

 Sir Hector's first marriage to Cochrane Chalmers was without issue.
 He married his second wife Christian Henderson, daughter of William Henderson, on 9 May 1796.
 They had the following children: